STRAPI

 docker build -t njo2-strapi-4.5.3:1.0 .

-the last of the .Don't forget to paste .
 You can specify the location where Dockerfile is located, but usually the command is executed from the location where Dockerfile is located, indicating the current location.Put on it.

 This command does not seem to change anything.
 It is not downloaded as a separate file.
 If you look at Docker's image list on the Docker command or on the Docker desktop, you can see that the results have been generated.

-2. A list of the current images will appear.
+command in the CMD window from the left image menu... - A list of the current images will appear.

 Download Docker Image to a Local File